UnitTestBot/jacodb/README.md

 ```

 `ClasspathSet` represents the set of classpath items.
 Which means that each class should be presented once there.
-Otherwise, in case of collission like in jar-hell only one random class will win.
+Otherwise, in case of collision like in jar-hell only one random class will win.

 ```kotlin
 interface ClasspathSet {